Saint Clare’s Earns National Accreditation with Commendation from

 This multidisciplinary partnership results in improved patient care.

 and CEO of Saint Clare’s Health System.
-“Receiving a three-year
+“Receiving the three-year

-Accreditation with Commendation represents quality, commitment and performance
+Accreditation with Commendation again represents quality, commitment and

 The CoC Accreditation Program provides the framework for